luntergroup/octopus/website/docs/guides/models/individual.md

 $ octopus -R hs37d5.fa -I multi-sample.bam -S NA12878
 ```

-## Setting ploidy
+## Setting the ploidy

-Octopus is setup to call diploid samples by default.
+Octopus assume diploid samples by default.
 If your sample is not diploid you can set the ploidy with the `--organism-ploidy` (`-P`) option:

 ```shell
 $ octopus -R hs37d5.fa -I haploid.bam -P 1